 Timing of Codes and Standards Change.
 The delay of codes and standards updates, either by government decision or economic factors.

-Revisions to ENERGY STAR specifications for a product category or configuration which is currently part of the initative.
+Revisions to ENERGY STAR specifications for a product category or configuration which is currently part of the initiative.

 Expert Judgement Panel Input.
 The expert judgment panel slated to convene during 2022 will be asked to provide input regarding the form and trajectory of the NMB.
 The results of the panel will be incorporated into an updated NMB upon completion.